Neil E Grunberg

 Biography

 Dr. Grunberg earned baccalaureate degrees in Medical Microbiology and Psychology from Stanford University (1975); earned M.A.
 (1977), M.Phil.
 (1979), and Ph.D.
 (1980) degrees in Physiological and Social Psychology from Columbia University; and received doctoral training in Pharmacology at Columbia University’s College of Physicians & Surgeons under a National Research Service Award (NRSA, 1976-79).
 Dr. Grunberg helps train physicians, psychologists, and nurses to serve in the Armed Forces or Public Health Service, and scientists for research positions.
 He has published >220 papers addressing behavioral medicine, stress, and leadership.
 Dr. Grunberg has received awards from the U.S. Surgeon General, CDC, FDA, American Psychological Association, NIH, Society of Behavioral Medicine, and USU.
 He has twice served as President of the USU Faculty Senate and has chaired USU committees including: Strategic Planning; Manpower; Health, Safety, and Wellness; Appointment, Promotions, and Tenure.
 Outside USU, he has chaired Working Groups for the MacArthur Foundation and Robert Wood Johnson Foundation.
 In 2015, Dr. Grunberg was selected as a Presidential Leadership Scholar (PLS) and had the opportunity to work with former members of the Cabinets of Presidents Johnson, Bush (41), Clinton, and Bush (43).
-He is a co-founder of the International Leadership Association Healthcare Leadership Community and a member of the Working Group of the World Healthcare Leadership Network.
+He is a co-founder of the International Leadership Association Healthcare Leadership Community and a co-founder of the World Healthcare Leadership Network.

-Dr. Grunberg and his colleagues (see www.usuhs.edu/faculty/grunberg) study leadership, stress (psychological and physical, including mTBI and PTSD), and appetitive behaviors (including nicotine, alcohol, caffeine, and food consumption).
+Dr. Grunberg and his colleagues study leadership, stress (psychological and physical, including mTBI and PTSD), and appetitive behaviors (including nicotine, alcohol, caffeine, and food consumption).
 His teaching includes topics in leadership, social psychology, psychobiology, behavioral neuroscience, and sports psychology.
+Dr. Grunberg has supervised 37 doctoral dissertations in Medical Psychology, Clinical Psychology, Neuroscience, and Nursing, and has served on many master and doctoral degree committees.
+He also mentors faculty members in MEM and ANE at USU.

 Career Highlights: Positions, Projects, Deployements, Awards and Additional Publications